FREQUENTLY ASKED QUESTIONS ABOUT THE SPORT OF WALLYBALL

 Are there official rules for wallyball?

-Yes, there are also a variety of ways in which players from different geographical areas play and interpret the rules of wallyball.
-If you would like to learn more on the rules, please see the documents at the top of this page.
+If you would like to learn more on the WIN! rules, please see the documents at the top of this page.
 WIN! has a complete rulebook that you can download for free.

 Wallyball rules are detailed for each level of play.
 An OPEN player (top division) has tougher ball handling guidelines than all other divisions.